Source code for pqdict

 position[node.key] = pos

-def heapify(heap: List[Node], position: Dict[Any, int], precedes: PrecedesFn) -> None:
+def heapify(heap: list[Node], position: dict[Any, int], precedes: PrecedesFn) -> None:

 n = len(heap)